 Composition 1 (ENGL 1301) or Composition II (ENGL 1302) and Interpersonal Communication (SPCH 1318)

-Students are required to take two courses and will earn six credit hours upon completion of the program.
-Tuition is not included in the program fee.
+Students are required to take two courses and will earn six credit hours upon successful completion of the program.

 2.0 GPA and 12 cumulative academic credit hours.
 Alamo Colleges expects study abroad participants to perform academically at standards commensurate with on-campus performance.
 This includes attending class, taking exams, reading required materials, completing homework, etc. If students' GPA drops below a 2.0 before they study abroad, they will not be allowed to participate in the program.

 Dr. Orville Villanueva

 Lakeview College.
 He will be the lead faculty and

 primary instructor for English Composition I (ENG 1301)

 doctoral degree in Linguistics from the University of Puerto